What’s Better Canary, Piper, Angee, Nest Cam, or Nest IQ?By - 08/01/2017

 How is video stored?

 Canary video is stored in the cloud.
-The free plan lets you view the last 24 hours of footage recorded.
-It includes the option to download an unlimited amount of clips and create unlimited bookmarks.
+The free plan supports up to four cameras and lets you view the last 24 hours of footage recorded.
+The catch is that you can only view 10-second clips.
+The free plan also includes the option to share an unlimited amount of clips and create unlimited bookmarks.
 You can share video via text, email, or even to social sites like Facebook.
 Their paid plan is called a “Membership”.
-With Membership, you get 30-days of video history, Incident Support, and a 2-year extended device warranty.
-Membership is $9.99/month/device, $14.99/month for 2-3 devices, or $19.99/month for 4 devices plus $4.99 per additional device.
-All plans support up to 4 cameras and one location.
+With Membership, you get 30-days of video history, Incident Support, unlimited video downloads to your phone, and a 2-year extended device warranty.
+Membership is $9.99/month for one device, $14.99/month for 2-3 devices, and an $4.99/month for additional cameras.

 Nest Cam footage is also stored in the cloud.
 All users can review three hours of snapshot activity for free.
 If you prefer more, they offer two cloud storage options and both options carry a monthly fee.
 The base cloud package offers 10 days of rolling video storage.
 The pricing for the base package starts at $10 per month, or you can bump up to the 30-day plan for $30 per month.